 Paul Heß was not easily forgotten.
 In 1799, his friend, the Austrian poet Johann Carl Unger published a collection of dedication poems titled Feierstunden.
 Wiens Bewohnern gewidmet (bey I. Alberti's Wittwe) that contains an "Elegie auf den Tod des biedern Künstlers Paul Heß" ("Elegy to the death of the honest artist Paul Heß").

-In Unger's poem (of which the remaining five stanzas can be read here) we also learn that Paul Heß was a proficient singer.
+In Unger's poem (of which the remaining five stanzas can be read on Google books) we also learn that Paul Heß was a proficient singer.

 I do not know where Constanze Mozart's pearl necklace is today.
 Regardless of its current location – whether it is lost or held by the Mozarteum – its value increases immensely by the identification of the creator of its clasp.
 Only about 100 ivory micro-carvings are known today worldwide.
 Most of the Heß brothers' masterpieces are held by the Kunsthistorisches Museum, the British Museum and the Hermitage Museum in Saint Petersburg.
 The inexplicable mastership of the art of Sebastian and Paul Heß will never cease to amaze.